NCG-Leiden/NCG-Leiden.github.io/index.md

 Why did we want to do all that?
 Make Kasparov products easy of course!!

 Joint work with Chris Bourne and Johannes Kellendonk.

+---

+24 Jan 2024: **Francesca Arici** (Leiden)

+**Title**: Some results about the K-theory of C*-algebras of subproduct systems

+**Abstract**: In this talk, we will consider subproduct systems of Hilbert spaces and their Toeplitz and Cuntz–Pimsner algebras, and discuss their relation to the theory of polynomials in noncommuting variables.
+We will provide results about their topological invariants through K(K)-theory and discuss some open problems.